 The large-scale risks of the long-term negative effects of the war in Ukraine are felt around the world.
 Critical conditions dictate the need to INVOLVE and integrate all people and groups in activities, organizations, and political processes, especially those who are disadvantaged, discriminated against, at war, or have limited physiological capabilities.

-Our project aims to spread the ideas of inclusive development, and study the positive practices of the European Union to reduce the disparity in socio-economic space.
+Our project aims to spread the ideas of inclusive development and study the positive practices of the European Union to reduce the disparity in socio-economic space.
 Every PERSON matters and every country has the right to independence.
-Only the cohesion and realization of such inclusive values as diversity, equality, and justice, cooperation, participation, community, is an effective way to overcome the destructive effects of war and the problems of humanity.
+Only the cohesion and realization of such inclusive values as diversity, equality, justice, cooperation, participation, and community is an effective way to overcome the destructive effects of war and humanity’s problems.

-Ayselin Yidiz, team member of the project “Sustainable, Inclusive and Smart Development within Decentralization Process: the EU experience”, PhD, Assoc.
-Prof., an Expert on Decentralization, Yasar University, Izmir, Turkey.
+Ayselin Yidiz, team member of the project “Sustainable, Inclusive and Smart Development within Decentralization Process: the EU experience”, PhD, Prof., an Expert on Decentralization, Istinye University, Istanbul, Turkey.
+She is also an affiliated scholar at the Migration Research Center at Koc University (MIREKOC).

 Over the last few decades, forced displacement has increased significantly.
 Along with economic, political, social, and environmental factors, ongoing conflicts, wars, and insecurity are forcing more and more internally displaced persons, refugees, and asylum seekers to leave their homes.
 HUMANITARIAN protection is at the forefront of sustainable development.
 It needs global commitment and action.

-Instead of dealing with temporary responses to the humanitarian crisis and turning to buzzwords based on what is desired, it is vital to make the transition from rhetoric to reality.
-This project addresses in detail the issues of sustainable development and humanitarian protection through the involvement of a team of experts who are experiencing migration in their region, receiving or sending thousands of refugees and migrants.
+Instead of dealing with temporary responses to the humanitarian crisis and turning to buzzwords based on what is desired, it is vital to transition from rhetoric to reality.
+This project addresses in detail the issues of sustainable development and humanitarian protection through the involvement of a team of experts experiencing migration in their region, receiving or sending thousands of refugees and migrants.

 Nataliia Khomiuk, team member, Doctor of Economics, an expert on decentralization and rural development, Volyn National University named after Lesya Ukrainka

-The experience of the countries of the European Union demonstrates the positive practice of decentralization and broad opportunities for the effective implementation of sustainable development of rural areas.
+The European Union countries’ experience demonstrates the positive practice of decentralization and broad opportunities for the effective implementation of sustainable development of rural areas.

 In today’s difficult times of war in Ukraine, it is worth using every opportunity to stay afloat and HELP COMMUNITIES.
 After all, the war forces almost every sphere of society to fight for survival.

-In our project, we envisage consideration of possible measures to support the development of communities, strengthening their competitive advantages, taking into account European principles.
-It is intended to study the processes of diversification of development and agricultural and non-agricultural entrepreneurship.
+In our project, we envisage considering possible measures to support the development of communities and strengthen their competitive advantages, taking into account European principles.
+It intends to study the processes of development diversification and agricultural and non-agricultural entrepreneurship.
 We plan to consider the issue of improving the quality of life of the rural population and achieving food, economic, and ecological security for the community, taking into account the consequences of the war in Ukraine.

 Vladyslav Kolomechiuk, team member, PhD in Economics, Expert on Smart Urban Development, Project Manager, Lesya Ukrainka Volyn National University.

-These technologies are important not only for improving business, urban planning, and progress in all spheres of life but also for use in crisis situations, including conflict and war.
+These technologies are important for improving business, urban planning, and progress in all spheres of life and for use in crisis situations, including conflict and war.

 We must build smart cities and communities in the future where it is SAFE and comfortable to live and work.

-As part of the activities of our project, we will work with the concept of SMART community development, using the best practices of Europe.
-Join us and build a new strong Ukraine together!
+As part of our project’s activities, we will work with the concept of SMART community development, using European best practices.
+Join us and build a new, strong Ukraine together!